xshaheen/egid/README.md

-# EGID Project -- This project still under prototyping
+# EGID Project

 We all know the benefit of technology, the power of it, and we in very fast world and every millisecond make a difference.
-Our goal is to change the national ID to an electronic ID-card, design a database, design a digital signature system, give the appropriate authorization to each governmental entity and built an efficient and secure ecosystem that saves time and money.
-Then just scan the electronic ID-card through the computer in the appropriate form.
-All data will be automatically filled out.
+Our goal is to help take the first step toward electronic government by building an a digital identity and signature system that provide confidentiality, authentication, integrity, and non-repudiation.

+## How

+- Change the national Id card with a new smart Id-card "EGID".

+- EID-card will provide electronic identity operates on the basis of a public key infrastructure (PKI).
+All operations (authentication, signing, and decryption) will be PIN-protected (using PIN1, PIN2, PUK model).

+- On top of this we can build an an efficient and secure electronic ecosystem that saves time and money.
 Lets get things done faster, easier and cheaper!

-## How?

-- EID-card will provide electronic identity operates on the basis of a public key infrastructure (PKI).
-All operations (authentication, signing, and decryption) are PIN-protected (using PIN1, PIN2, PUK model).
-- Digital Signature.

-You can find more information about the project architecture and how it work [here](docs/architecture.md)
+-- _You can find more information about the project architecture and how it work [here](docs/architecture.md)._

-We can imagine more.
+We can imagine more to build on top of this for example.

 - national health insurance
 - citizen medical records